linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 the License.
 -->

-### Hadoop Gradle Plugin
+### LinkedIn Gradle Plugin for Apache Hadoop

-The Hadoop Plugin will help you more effectively build, test and deploy Hadoop applications.
+The **LinkedIn Gradle Plugin for Apache Hadoop** (which we shall refer to as simply the "Hadoop Plugin" for brevity) will help you more effectively build, test and deploy Hadoop applications.

 In particular, the Plugin will help you easily work with Hadoop applications like Apache Pig and build workflows for Hadoop workflow schedulers like Azkaban and Apache Oozie.

-The Plugin includes the Hadoop DSL, a language for specifying jobs and workflows for Hadoop workflow schedulers like Azkaban and Apache Oozie.
+The Plugin includes the **LinkedIn Gradle DSL for Apache Hadoop** (which we shall refer to as simply the "Hadoop DSL" for brevity), a language for specifying jobs and workflows for Hadoop workflow schedulers like Azkaban and Apache Oozie.

 #### Hadoop Plugin User Guide